Do you want to quit your 9 to 5 job and become a full-time blogger? Today I’ll show you how to start a blog and make money online.

 I didn’t know anything about how to become a blogger and make money.
 I learned everything through trial and error.

-My blog was just a hobby for the first couple of years while I was in school.
+In the beginning, my blog was just a hobby for the first couple of years while I was in school.
 Then once I discovered from other bloggers that you could make money blogging, I decided to start treating my blog like a business.

 In the beginning, it was tough.
 Even though I had been blogging as a hobby before, I had NO idea how to make money from a blog.
 It seemed like rocket science to me.